 Join LinkedIn groups for job search to be with it rather than waiting for a specific job advert.

-2. FB groups in a particular areas are also great places to come across job postings as well as make connections that can lead to work projects.
+2. FB groups in particular areas are also great places to come across job postings as well as make connections that can lead to work projects.
 When joining an FB group, make sure to introduce yourself and then answer people’s questions and engage with the groups before posting your own agonies or areas where you need help

 About the author: Richa leads Stoodnt in India.
 An IIM Ahmedabad and St Stephens College alumnus, Richa has been working with students and working professional in Career Guidance and WorkLife Skills Training for over a decade now.
 Richa is the author or The Ultimate Guide to 21st Century Careers published by Hachette India in 2017.